porcelli/mule-dsl/readme.md

 This is another funcionality inspired by [Google Guice](http://code.google.com/p/google-guice).
 Besides the fact that mule internal dsl will use a well know idiom inspired from a popular java library, the module concept will bring to mule internal dsl portability.

 The module is an aggragator that is used to declare all the building blocks necessary to build flows and other mule related condifugations.
-In practive a module is just an abstract class that exposes a series of util methods that has an abstract method called **condigure** that must be overriden.
-This is a simple example of it:
+In practive a module is just an abstract class that exposes a series of util methods that has an abstract void method called **configure()** that must be overriden.
+This is a simple example:

 	public class MyModule extends AbstractModule {
 	    @Override